Castles of Bellinzona: Castle site

 The walls that separate the three baileys all radiate from the 14th century Terre Nera, which is located in the center of the castle.
-To the east is a complex of buildings which were part of the old keep in the castle.
-In the center of the keep is the tallest tower of Castelgrande, the Torre Bianca or White Tower, which dates from the 13th century.
+To the east is a complex of buildings which were part of the old keep.
+In the center of the keep is the tallest tower of Castelgrande, the Torre Bianca (“White Tower”), which dates to the 13th century.
 Surrounding the Torre Bianca is the palace of the Bishop of Como (mentioned in the 12th century), which may contain masonry from an earlier 10th or 11th century structure.
 The nearby South Wing, which marks the southern boundary of the castle, was built in two stages during the 13th and 15th centuries on the foundations of an earlier building.
-To the west of the South Wing is a building that was built as an arsenal during the 19th century, and was fully renovated in the 20th century.
-Archeological research has revealed that there were two chapels located in this bailey, though only the foundations have been discovered.
-In the western bailey the ruins of a church, possibly dedicated to the Madonna, can still be seen along the wall.
-The rest of the buildings that once occupied this bailey have all been destroyed.
-In the north bailey there were certainly buildings, though they have been destroyed.
+To the west of the South Wing is a building that served as an arsenal in the 19th century, and was fully renovated in the 20th century.
+Archaeological research has revealed there were two chapels located in this bailey, though only the foundations have been discovered.
+In the western bailey can still be seen the ruins of a church, possibly dedicated to the Madonna.
+The rest of the buildings once occupying this bailey have all been destroyed.
+In the north bailey, there were certainly buildings, though these have also been destroyed.
 The sheer cliff face was not fortified with a wall until the 14th or 15th century.